Adrian Smith + Gordon Gill Architecture: Chicago Central Area Decarbonization Plan

 This award-winning plan seeks to not only to reduce the environmental impact and carbon emissions of downtown Chicago but to improve the overall quality of life of the city's urban environment.
 The plan is a beginning process for maintaining the economic and cultural vitality of the urban core, from an energy and carbon perspective.
 The continued viability of cities and urban living is a core principle in the long-term idea that population growth can continue without its negative impact to the environment becoming detrimental to the planet in the form of global warming.

 1 Dubai

 1 Dubai, is a three-tower complex in Dubai and part of the Jumeirah Garden City by Meraas Development.
 Each tower of the design is at least 1969 ft tall.
 In 2008, AS+GG beat out Skidmore, Owings & Merrill, Pelli Clarke Pelli Architects, Kohn Pedersen Fox Associates, and Atkins with the massive 13,000,000-square-foot (1,200,00 sm) design of three towers connected by sky bridges.

 EXPO 2017 in Astana

 AS+GG designed a 173-hectare site for EXPO 2017 that was held from June 10 to September 10, 2017, in Astana, Kazakhstan.
-The main theme of the EXPO was "Future Energy," which was reflected in the concept of AS+GG's futuristic design featuring a glass globe sat atop an undulating glazed podium.
+The main theme of the EXPO was "Future Energy", which was reflected in the concept of AS+GG's futuristic design featuring a glass globe sat atop an undulating glazed podium.

+Central Park Tower

+Residential supertall skyscraper on Billionaire's Row in Midtown Manhattan.
+Currently the second-tallest building in New York City, it attracted controversy due to the purchase of air rights to obtain greater height and an easement to allow it to extend over the adjacent historic Art Students League of New York building.